 1930s Polo Shirts

-Most short sleeve knit tops were collarless except for the small round peterpan collar and the point collar.
-Point collars with a 1/4 button or zip up neck were sometimes named “polo shirts.”
-They looked nearly identical to men’s polo shirts and in fact many women wore men’s polo shirts instead of buying a women’s cut.
+Most short sleeved knit tops did not have collars, save for the small round Peter Pan collar and the point collar.
+Point collars with a 1/4 button or zip-up neck were sometimes named “polo shirts.”
+They looked nearly identical to men’s polo shirts — in fact, many women wore men’s polo shirts instead of buying a women’s cut.

 Polos could be casual or sporty depending on the design.
-White polo shirts and skirts or shorts were popular tennis outfits.
+White polo shirts with skirts or shorts were popular tennis outfits.
 Blue and white were part of the nautical sailor craze.

-The other style of sporty knit top, again, taken from menswear was the T-shirt.
+The other style of sporty knit top, again taken from menswear, was the T-shirt.
 T-shirts were knitted from a fine flat jersey cotton without any embellishment.
-Stripes were very common T-shirts, at first in long sleeve style and later short sleeves.
+Stripes were very common T-shirt patterns, at first in long sleeve styles and later for short sleeves.
 Crew neckband collars and banded sleeves were the only trim.
-Unlike modern T-shirts, the neckline was very high and the fit quite snug.
+Unlike modern T-shirts, the neckline was very high and they fit quite snug.